tclv/SBD-Lab2/doc/manual.md

     -p 4
     -n "example arguments"

 Before the setup has finished you should also configure a proxy for the web interfaces.
-More detailed information can be found on the [AWS website].
+More detailed information can be found on the [AWS website](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-web-interfaces.html).
 You can check the logs in your S3 bucket, or the web interfaces to track the progress of your application and whether any errors have occurred.
 If everything went well, you should have output in your S3 bucket.
 Check this on your machine by copying the files and inspecting the results in a Spark shell by loading it via SQLContext.

 ``` ipython
 ~ pyspark